deepika25kar/Book-Recommendation-System/README.md

 ## Features of the application <br/>
 * Home page with display of results of popularity based recommender system
 * Search button using which user can search book names
-* Search results give results using collaborative filtering based recommender system <br/><br/>
+* Search results give recommendation results using collaborative filtering based recommender system <br/><br/>

 ## Built with